department-of-veterans-affairs/va.gov-team/products/health-care/checkin/product/Initiatives/check-in-with-staff.md

 Completing eCheck-in shows the patient as checked in within VistA and VSE-CS, but Veterans do not have to be physically in the clinic waiting room at the time they complete eCheck-in.

-With the introduction of eCheck-in, these additions to the check in process has caused clinical staff to lose patients, patients going to the wrong floor/clinic, miss appointments, wait longer than anticipated if eCheck-in wasn't completed, etc. There have even been discussions about removing eCheck-in altogether to resolve these issues.
+With the introduction of eCheck-in, these additions to the check in process has caused clinical staff to lose patients, patients going to the wrong floor/clinic, miss appointments, wait longer than anticipated if eCheck-in wasn't completed, etc.

 **Is there value in patients using eCheck-in to complete pre-registration (and having the option to file a travel reimbursement claim) and have their check in status updated in VistA (knowing that MSAs find eCheck-in helpful to speed up lines in the clinic waiting rooms), but require Veterans to "check in" with an MSA to resolve these known concerns?**